-ZMOD4510 - Outdoor Air Quality Sensor Platform
+ZMOD4510 - Outdoor Air Quality Sensor Platform with Adjustable ADC resolution for optimal speed versus resolution

 The ZMOD4510 Gas Sensor Module is designed for monitoring outdoor air quality (OAQ) and the measurement of outdoor relevant gases ozone and nitrogen oxide.
 It is a 12-pin LGA assembly (3.0 x 3.0 x 0.7 mm) that consists of a gas sense element and a CMOS signal conditioning IC.
 The module’s sense element consists of a heater element on a Si-based MEMS structure and a metal oxide (MOx) chemiresistor.
 The signal conditioner controls the sensor temperature and measures the MOx conductivity, which is a function of the outdoor air concentration.